bhauman/figwheel-main-template/README.md

 Make sure you have the [latest version of leiningen installed](https://github.com/technomancy/leiningen#installation).

-    lein new figwheel-main hello-world -- --reagent +lein
+    lein new figwheel-main hello-world.app -- --reagent +lein

 #### Using clj-new

 Make sure you have installed `clj-new` as detailed [here](https://github.com/seancorfield/clj-new#getting-started)

-	clj -A:new figwheel-main hello-world.core --reagent
+	clj -A:new figwheel-main hello-world.app --reagent

 ### Options